jason-ooi/odin-recipes/README.md

 # odin-recipes
-This is small project to build a basic recipe website from theodinproject
+A small project to build a basic recipe website from theodinproject